First Baptist Church (Hammond, Indiana): Activities

 First Baptist Church has several outreach ministries, including Prepare Now Resources, Hyles-Anderson College (not accredited by any recognized accreditation body), Fundamental Baptist Missions International, Hammond Baptist Schools, City Baptist Schools, Chicago Baptist Academy, Memory Lane Cemetery, Christian Womanhood Magazine, First Baptist Church Little League, Nursing Home Ministry, Sailor Ministry, Truck Driver's Ministry, Bus Ministry, Blind Ministry, Pathfinder Ministry (Educable Slow), Homeless Ministry, Rescue Mission, Public School Ministry, Inner City Chapel Ministry, and Deaf Ministry.
 The church also has several services in Spanish and some Asian languages.

-Until 2011, First Baptist Church also hosted three national conferences.
-The first Pastors' School invites pastors, assistant pastors, Christian leaders, school administrators, and Christian laymen to a week of training and learning.
-Its Youth Conference is held in mid-July and is for the youth and teenagers of Christian churches nationally.
-The final conference of the year, held every October, was the Christian Womenhood Spectacular for Christian women of all ages.
-Currently only the Youth Conference is regularly conducted.
+First Baptist Church also hosts three national conferences.
+The first Pastors' School invited pastors, assistant pastors, Christian leaders, school administrators, and Christian laymen to a week of training and learning, and until 2011 was usually held at the end of March.
+Pastor's school has now been replaced by the Servant's Conference.
+Youth Conference is held in mid-July and is for the youth pastors and teenagers of Christian churches nationally.
+The final conference of the year, held every October, is the Christian Womenhood Spectacular for Christian women of all ages.
+The Church also hosts youth camps and youth revivals.

 48th Vice President Mike Pence spoke at the church in September 2011, when he was a member of the U.S. House of Representatives from Indiana.

 Every Memorial Day, the church and Hyles-Anderson College students and officials honor veterans of a particular conflict at Memorial Park.
 In 2008, the group honored those who died in Operation Iraqi Freedom, and in 2009, veterans of the Korean War were honored.